justchrister/kalt/SECURITY.md

 - **No Disruption:** Do not use the vulnerability to disrupt, degrade, or damage our services, systems, or networks.

 ### Reporting
-To report a security vulnerability, please email us at [security@example.com] with the following information:
+To report a security vulnerability, please email us at sec@ka.lt with the following information:

 - A clear and concise description of the vulnerability
 - Steps to reproduce the issue, including any relevant tools, scripts, or code